GoogleCloudPlatform/knative-build-tutorials/spring-boot/README.md

 Amazing!
 You've used a cache to make your builds much faster.
 You are an expert user now!

-If you'd like to learn more about Knative Build, go check out the Documentation [here](https://github.com/knative/docs/tree/master/build).
+If you'd like to learn more about Knative Build, go check out the documentation [here](https://github.com/knative/docs/tree/master/build).

 **Have fun!**